ryfazrin/GootaDocs/README.md

 ## Documentation

-For detailed documentation on how to use and configure CelestialDocs, visit [celestialdocs.hyperoot.dev](https://celestialdocs.hyperoot.dev).
+For detailed documentation on how to use and configure GootaDocs, visit [celestialdocs.hyperoot.dev](https://celestialdocs.hyperoot.dev).

 ## Contributing